 PuTTY is an SSH client for Windows.
 It is used for remote access to server computers over a network using the SSH protocol.

 The software was developed by Simon Tatham.
 It was first released in 1998.
-It is still in beta version.
+It is still in beta version, but is very popular.
 Development continues, albeit slowly.

 Download PuTTY Installation Package for Windows

 For Linux, see the page on installing and using the Linux version.